grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 Designing for composability -- Interfaces
 ===============================

 Some objects are harder to compose with other objects, others are easier.
 Of course, we are striving for the higher composability.
 There are numerous factors influencing this.
 I already discussed some of them indirectly, so time to sum things up and fill in the gaps.
-This chapter will deal with the role interfaces play in achieving high composability and the next one will deal with something called *protocols*.
+This chapter will deal with the role interfaces play in achieving high composability and the next one will deal with a concept of protocols.

 ### Classes vs interfaces